nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

+**Mark attendance**
+1. User requests to list all students in a class
+2. TAA shows a list of students
+3. User requests to mark attendance of a specific student in the list for a specified week
+4. TAA marks attendance

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index/week is invalid.

+    * 3a1.
+TAA shows an error message.

+      Use case resumes at step 2.

+**deleting student**
 1. User requests to list all students in a class
 2. TAA shows a list of students
 3. User requests to delete a specific student in the list